hunterloftis/hunterloftis/_posts/2017-07-14-abundant-concurrency.md

 without ever exposing them to the user.
 In Go, I can have as much concurrency as I want and I'm free to expose a simple, sequential API to the user.
-In JavaScript, it would be unthinkable to `for` loop through two billion pixels at once, but that's [exactly what pbr does now](https://github.com/hunterloftis/pbr/blob/master/pbr/sampler.go#L68):
+In JavaScript, it would be unthinkable to spawn several async routines that each `for` loop through two billion pixels at once, but that's [exactly what pbr does now](https://github.com/hunterloftis/pbr/blob/master/pbr/sampler.go#L68):

 ```go